 We now have full-time “tracks” in several instruments other at MBC, namely Bass, Dobro, Fiddle, Guitar & Mandolin.
 Since there is only one class option for each of these instruments, you should expect instruction to be at the intermediate level.
 Here’s a more complete description.

 The MBC Bass Track: We offer a full program in bass, with one option during each class session.
 You can study bass full or part time.
 Our principal instructor for 2014 is MBC stalwart Tom Ball.
-Other bass instructors will be announced later.
+Other bass classes will be taught by Frank Youngman.

 New!!
 The MBC Dobro Track: We now offer a full program in dobro, with one option during each class session.
 You can study dobro full or part time.
 Our principal instructor for 2014 is Ivan Rosenberg.
-Other instructors in the program will be announced later.
+Other dobro classes will be taught by Allen Bates.

 The MBC Guitar Track: MBC offers a full program in guitar, with one option during each class session.
 You can study guitar full or part time.
 For 2014, our principal instructor in the guitar program is the great flatpicker Emory Lester.
 Guitar classes will also be taught by Dave Para.

 The MBC Mandolin Track: Mandolin instruction is now a permanent part of our program.
 MBC offers a full program in mandolin, with one option during each class session.
 You can study “mando” full or part time.
 For 2014, our returning principal instructor in the mandolin program is Nashville legend Mike Compton.
-Other instructors in the mandolin program will be announced later.
+Other mandolin classes will be taught by Don Julin.